How to choose among the best places to visit in Colombia? Which regions to explore?

 There are also qualified local agencies where you can rent pieces of equipment or take some lessons.

 There are 2 deserts in Colombia.
-You won’t find dunes on hundred of miles, but it’s worth a visit.
+You won’t find many sand dunes, but it’s worth a visit.

 Let’s have a look at the best places to visit in Colombia for kissing a cactus.